 The greatest challenge facing cyber security researchers trying to operate within the scope of the act is its failure to distinguish between criminal and ethical hacking.

-As Rob Shooter, managing partner of law firm Fieldfisher explained to IT Pro, many in the industry assert that the hacking offences under the CMA are too “broad brush”, leaving cyber security researchers with little legal room to perform ethical hacking against cyber criminals.
+As Rob Shooter, managing partner of law firm Fieldfisher explains to ITPro, many in the industry argue that offenses under the CMA are too “broad brush”, leaving cyber security researchers with little legal room to perform ethical hacking against cyber criminals.

-The act defines non-consensual access of a computer system as a crime, regardless of the intent or benefits that may come about as a result of the action.
-Technically, this means that functions performed by researchers to analyse potential threats, from scanning, file interrogation, or probing compromised systems, are illegal unless consent has been given by both the victim and perpetrator of the crime.
+The Act defines non-consensually accessing a computer system as a crime, regardless of the intent or benefits that may come about as a result of the action.
+Technically, this means that core cyber security skills and research tasks used to analyze potential threats from probing for vulnerability management, file interrogation, or analyzing compromised systems are illegal unless consent has been given by both the victim and perpetrator of the crime.

 “As an example, there are a multitude of US-based companies offering vulnerability scanning services of the extended supply chain, whereas there are few, if any, UK companies offering the same service,” explains Yapp.

 Although this technicality may limit the actions of ethical hacking or may leave some wary about potential prosecution, Yapp adds that he is unaware of any cases involving UK researchers being sanctioned by law enforcement as a direct result of their work.

 Receive our latest news, industry updates, featured resources and more.
 Sign up today to receive our FREE report on AI cyber crime & security - newly updated for 2023.